victorwg/Battleship-Project/README.md

 - play(), player turn to call coordinate.
 - end(), check if all ships are sunk.
 - num_moves(), shows number of moves needed to win.

+### Dynamic Memory Management
+We use dynamic array for this game, a 2d array is used to initialize the battleship board.
+The dynamic array will be deleted upon ending of the game.
+Memory of the board will therefore be free up.